reem-shaikh/70DaysOfCode/main/16-01/readme.md

 ✅Classname must start with capital letters
 ✅function Book is a constructor function Book(title, author, release_date){
-    //when key and value have the same name, we can skip writing the value, if we want this.title = title;
+    this.title = title;
     this.author = author;
     this.release_date = release_date;